 In addition to being a member of the Law Society of British Columbia, the Law Society of Upper Canada, and the Canadian Bar and Victoria Bar associations, Andy is also Proline’s managing broker and holds licenses in strata management and rental property management.

-He’s served as the Family Business Association of Vancouver Island’s Board president, chaired that association’s governance committee, and is a member of the Strata Initiatives Task Force at the Victoria Real Estate Board.
+He’s served as the Family Business Association of Vancouver Island’s Board president, chaired that association’s governance committee, and is a member of the Board of the Strata Property Agents of BC, a member of the Real Estate Council’s Strata Management Services Advisory Group and the Strata Initiatives Task Force at the Victoria Real Estate Board.

 An outdoors enthusiast, Andy enjoys camping with his wife, Erin, and three young boys.